icebert04/icebert04.github.io/_posts/2018-7-2-parada-ng-lechon.md

 In dismay, I only been to a few of those festivals.
 A fact that I regret up to this day.
 A Filipino should enjoy their own country and see all the beauty of it.
 Hopefully someday I will....
 Luckily, I have my hometown to go to.
 The place where my ancestors originated (Martinez Family).
 A small town in Batangas called Balayan.

+The Parada ng Lechon in Balayan (the “king of all Batangas festivals”) is a celebration held annually on 24 June (Feast of St. John the Baptist) where a full roasted pig is dressed, paraded, and doused with water to signify the act of baptism and celebrate St. John’s sainthood.
+In the early 1950's, the elders descirbed the